drBenway/pixi-vn-wiki/start/versus-renpy.md

 With Ren'Py, to write the narrative, you need to use the `Ren'Py language`.
 This language is very simple and easy to learn.
 It is based on Python and you can use Python statements in Ren'Py language.

-In Pixi’VN, you can use JavaScript/TypeScript to create dialogues.
+With Pixi’VN you can use JavaScript/TypeScript to write the narration.
 You can also use various narrative languages ​​(potentially you can integrate any narrative language using [PixiVNJson](/other-topics/pixi-vn-json.md)).

 Example of Ren'Py: